sweetmans/FuckAppleLaunchpad/README.md

 # Fuck Apple Launchpad
 ## A launchpad that `FUCK` Apple has killed Launchpad to force users use Spotlight.
+## Leave your star if you want `FUCK` Apple too.

-A tool to bypass and customize Apple's Launchpad functionality on macOS.
+#### A tool to bypass and customize Apple's Launchpad functionality on macOS.
 Tired of Apple's restrictive Launchpad.

-This project gives you control back.
+#### This project gives you control back.

 ## Features
 - Launchpad that works like the original one